gtongue/Programming101/README.md

 ![](readme-assets/print_out.png)

 # Plans
-- Expand the number of languages (ruby, css, html)
+- Expand the number of languages supported (ruby, css, html).
+Possibly by using Amazon's lambda service
-- Expand the number of challenges
+- Expand the number of challenges to 50+
 - More extensive testing library
-- More efficient
+- More efficient terminal output and error handling